Live: The Empire

 Live: The Empire is a live recording by Pete Townshend.
-The music was recorded at London's Shepherd's Bush Empire on 9 November 1998 and released as a double CD on 18 September 2000 by UK company Eel Pie Recording Productions Ltd. This concert marked Pete Townshend's return to the UK stage as a solo artist after an absence of 13 years.
+The music was recorded at London's Shepherd's Bush Empire on 9 November 1998 and released as a double CD on 18 September 2000 by UK company Eel Pie Recording Productions Ltd. This concert marked Townshend's return to the UK stage as a solo artist after an absence of 13 years.
 He was backed by musicians including John "Rabbit" Bundrick, Chucho Merchán and Peter Hope Evans, as well as freestyle rapper Hame.